pikhosh/docs/docs/watchers.md

 ## Watching Queries

 It is even possible to watch entire queries.
 Isar does its best to only notify you when the query results actually change.
-They will however not be notified if links cause the query to change.
+You will however not be notified if links cause the query to change.
 Use a collection watcher if you need to be notified about that.

 ```dart
 Query<User> usersWithA = isar.users.filter()